Voxelcubes-Studios/voxelcubes-tools-substance/README.md

 You can use the preset file to export the combined [Roughness+Metallic] PBR texture needed for meshes when exporting with BabylonJS Blender exporter.

-## Note: This export-preset will only with Adobe Substance Painter 3D
+## Note: This export-preset will only work with Adobe Substance Painter 3D

 ## How to Download
 1. Click on the zip file(voxelcubes_tools_substance.zip)